juliandunne1234/math-bombs/README.md

 * CSS - no errors found when passing style.css content through the [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator)

-* JSHINT - no errors and 39 warnings found when passing script.js file through [jshint](https://jshint.com/).
+* JSHINT - no errors and 52 warnings found when passing script.js file through [jshint](https://jshint.com/).
 Warnings do not impact running of the game and are limitec to the following:
     * 	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)
+    *   'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6')
-    * 	'template literal syntax' is only available in ES6 (use 'esversion: 6').
+    * 	'template literal syntax' is only available in ES6 (use 'esversion: 6')
+    *   'eval can be hamrful' - see more on this in [Issues List](#Issues-List)

-* Accessibility - Website accessibility is a key part of the project criteria.
-Devtools Lighthouse was used to confirm the colors and fonts used in each page are easy to read and accessible.
+* Website accessibility is a key part of the project criteria.
+Devtools Lighthouse was used to confirm the colors and fonts used in each page are easy to read and accessible however the performance scores is low - see more on this in [Issues List](#Issues-List)

 <p align="center">